 I went back and forth on a mid-weight layer but finally settled on the list above, and it worked out well.
 The handful of times I needed something on my legs (they are the only extremity that does not get cold), I wore my rain pants, and they were fine.

 I’ll probably take a lighter-weight rain jacket on my next hike, but the Marmot Precip is always dependable.

 My Feathered Friends EOS Jacket is still the best lightweight Down puffy I have found for its weight to warmth ratio.
-You can check out my review where I rave about it.
+You can check out my review on this jacket.

-The other stand out in this list is the Salomon Sense Ride 3 trail runners.
-I’ve used the very comfortable HOKAs on the last few trails but switched to the Salomon’s for the steep, no switchback BMT.
+The other stand-out in this list is the Salomon Sense Ride 3 trail runners.
+I’ve used HOKAs on the last few trails but switched to Salomon’s for the steep, no switchback BMT.
 They were great!
 They were as comfortable as the HOKA’s and provided more stability with a firmer midsole.
 Right now, they are my shoe for this year’s hikes.